Skip to content

 1. LUAW procedures are authorized at HNL.
 Such operations are generally viewed as necessary to maintain airport efficiency.
 Use LUAW when it is expected the aircraft will depart after conflicting traffic is clear of the runway/intersection.
 Utilize good operating practices and memory aids as needed when using LUAW procedures.

-3. Landing clearence need not be withheld if traffic is holding in position.
+2. The landing clearance need not be withheld if traffic is holding in position.

 4.5 - Departure Procedures